Here’s how the Sun will end all life on Earth

 Published: October 3, 2024 at 6:00 am

-A few years ago, I walked into my department’s weekly Astro Coffee journal club and immediately had an existential crisis about the future of the Earth.
+A few years ago, I walked into my department’s weekly coffee club and had an existential crisis about Earth’s future.

-To be clear, the discussion was not about the future of the Earth, per se.
-We were talking about a newly published research paper about some interesting features in the spectrum of the light from a very distant star – technically a ‘stellar remnant’, or dead star, called a white dwarf.
+To be clear, the discussion wasn’t about the future of Earth, per se.
+We were talking about a newly published paper regarding some interesting features in the spectrum of light from a distant star – technically a ‘stellar remnant’, or dead star, called a white dwarf.

 undefined

-The other is when a stellar remnant, such as a white dwarf, has some unfortunate interaction with a companion star that obliterates them both.
-Our Sun is not massive enough for a core collapse, and it doesn’t have a stellar companion, so as far as we know, it's safe from either of those two outcomes.
+The other is when a stellar remnant, such as a white dwarf, has some unfortunate interaction with a companion star, which obliterates them both.
+Our Sun isn’t massive enough for a core collapse and it doesn’t have a stellar companion, so as far as we know, it’s safe from either of those outcomes.

 Read more:

-What will happen to Earth at this point is a bit unclear.
+What happens to Earth at this point in the process is a bit unclear.
 Will it also be engulfed, meeting the same fiery doom?
 Will it get pushed farther out?
-Honestly, things don’t look great for the future Earth either way.
+Honestly, things don’t look great for Earth whichever way you look at it.

-At some point in what’s known as the red giant phase, the Sun will no longer be able to maintain fusion of any kind.
-Its core will compress even further, and its puffy outer layers will slough off into space.
-On the bright side, this is likely to make a very pretty planetary nebula.
+At some point in the red-giant phase, the Sun can no longer do fusion of any kind.
+Its core compresses even further and its puffy outer layers slough off into space.
+(On the bright side, this is likely to make a very pretty planetary nebula.)

-Meanwhile, the Sun’s core will compress and form an extremely dense white dwarf star, which is held up not by fusion but by a weirdness of quantum mechanics – this says that if you try to pile up too many electrons, some of them start moving extremely fast, increasing the pressure enough to stop the collapse.
+Meanwhile, the core compresses into an extremely dense white dwarf star, which is held up not by fusion, but by a strange feature of quantum mechanics that says if you try to pile up too many electrons, some of them will start moving extremely fast, increasing the pressure enough to stop the collapse.
 All stars like the Sun seem fated to end their lives as dense white dwarfs, slowly cooling and fading forever.

-Which brings us back to that journal club.
-The researchers in question had been looking at white dwarf spectral lines – the pattern in the light that tells us which elements are present – and noticed a bit of what they called ‘pollution’.
+Which brings us back to that department coffee meeting.
+The researchers behind the paper had been looking at white dwarf spectral lines (the pattern in the light that tells us which elements are present) and noticed a bit of “pollution”.

-Where they expected only a few light elements, they found heavier elements such as calcium, potassium, and sodium.
-These elements were not produced by the stars.
-The researchers concluded they were debris from rocky planets the stars had recently devoured, showing up as bright and distinct as blood on the jaws of a predator.
+Where they expected only a few light elements, they found calcium, potassium and sodium.
+These weren’t produced by the stars.
+They concluded they were debris from rocky planets the stars had recently devoured, showing up as distinctly as blood on the jaws of a predator.

-Maybe, someday, billions of years from now, some alien astronomer will look our way.
+Maybe, someday, billions of years from now, some alien astronomer on a far-off planet will look in our direction.
 Perhaps they’ll see a smudge of dirt in the light of a lonely white dwarf star, surrounded by the glow of a nebula, and spare a thought for the beautiful world we once were.

 Read more: